<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 3. Circuit Breakers

 Circuit breakers are a mechanism for preventing a system from making requests that are likely to fail.
-It avoids unnecessary load on a failing service and allows it time to recover.
+They avoid unnecessary load on a failing service and allow it time to recover.

 3. Circuit Breakers